coders-school/advanced_cpp/md.modern_cpp_basic_fatures/pretest_answers.md

 ## Post-test

-The link to post-test will be sent to you in a next week :)
+The link to post-test will be sent to you in a next week.

+It's better to forget some of the content and refresh your knowledge later.

+It enhances knowledge retention :)

+___

+## Homework

+Take a look into `README.md` file from modern_cpp repository.
+You can complete all tasks and raise a Pull Request if you wish me to check your homework.

 ___